learn-co-curriculum/react-hooks-hogwild/README.md

 - Follow
-  [React best practices](https://reactjs.org/docs/thinking-in-react.html) to create components and decide on where state needs to live based on
+  [React best practices](https://reactjs.org/docs/thinking-in-react.html) to create components and decide where state needs to live
 - Pass props down from parent components to children
 - Use inverse data flow and callback functions to pass data up from child components to parents